- Splunk Enterprise and virtual machines

 2. Read across the columns to find the computing architecture in the center column that matches your environment.

-The tables show availability for two types of Splunk software, as shown in the two columns on the right: Splunk Enterprise/Trial and Splunk Universal Forwarder.
+The tables show availability for several types of Splunk software, as shown in the two columns on the right: Splunk Enterprise, Splunk Free, Splunk Trial, and Splunk Universal Forwarder.
 A '✔' in the box that intersects your computing platform and the Splunk software type means that Splunk software is available for that platform.
 An empty box means that Splunk is not available for that platform.
-If you do not see your platform or architecture listed, Splunk is not available for that platform and architecture.
+If you do not see your platform or architecture listed, the software is not available for that platform and architecture.

 Some boxes have other characters.
 See the bottom of each table to find out what the additional characters represent.